Back to Blog

 Separate the Control Plane from the Data Plane

-The model reasons about intent, plans actions, generates responses.
-This is nondeterministic, creative, and useful.
-This is what LLMs are brilliant at.
+The model reasons about intent, plans actions, and generates responses.
+This part is nondeterministic, creative, and useful.
+It is what LLMs are genuinely good at.

 Agent A: "I need to call the billing agent to check this invoice"